cjdbarlow/bedside-notebook/anaesthesia/anzca/pacu.md

 Each bed should:
 * Have a firm base and mattress allowing effective CPR
 * Tilt both head-up and head-down at least 15°
-* Be easy to moove
+* Be easy to move
 * Have efficient and accessible brakes
 * Have secure side rails which must be able to be dropped below the base or be easily removed
 * Have provision for maintaining IV infusions